 - 8.6 Effect of termination or non-renewal.
 If the Agreement is terminated or not renewed, then (a) all rights and access to the Services will cease (including access to Customer Data), unless otherwise described in this Agreement, and (b) any and all Fees owed by the Customer to Google are immediately due upon the Customer’s receipt of the final invoice.

 - 10. Representations and warranties.
-Each party represents and warrants that (a) it has full power and authority to enter into the Agreement and (b) it will comply with all laws and regulations applicable to its provision, receipt, or use of the Services, as applicable.
+Each party represents and warrants that (a) it has full power and authority to enter into the Agreement, and (b) it will comply with all laws applicable to its provision, receipt or use of the Services, as applicable.

 - 11. Disclaimer.
 Except as expressly provided for in the Agreement, Google does not make and expressly disclaims to the fullest extent permitted by applicable law (a) any warranties of any kind, whether express, implied, statutory or otherwise, including warranties of merchantability, fitness for a particular use, title, non-infringement or error-free or uninterrupted use of the Services and (b) any representations about content or information accessible through the Services.

 - 12.1 Limitation on indirect Liability.
 To the extent permitted by applicable law and subject to Section 12.3 (Unlimited liabilities), neither party will have any Liability arising out of or relating to the Agreement for any (a) indirect, consequential, special, incidental or punitive damages or (b) lost revenues, profits, savings or goodwill.